-BeetElite is a powdered beetroot supplement that promises to deliver the equivalent of six whole beets in one serving, which can boost nitric oxide levels to extend exercise endurance, improve energy and stamina, and increase oxygen delivery in the body.
+BeetElite is a powdered beetroot supplement that allegedly delivers the equivalent of six whole beets in one serving, which can boost nitric oxide (NO) levels.

-BeetElite is manufactured in the USA, contains no gluten or GMO ingredients, and works by mixing two scoops in 4-6oz of water and consuming immediately, 30-60 minutes prior to exercise.
+BeetElite is manufactured in the USA, contains no gluten or GMO ingredients, and works by mixing two scoops in 4-6oz of water and consuming immediately, 30-60 minutes before exercise.